ColesNicholas/metaware/README.md

 Contains copies of files that we used to extract unpublished information about effect sizes.
 Folder probably needs to be cleaned

 ### vig folder
-metaware_CombineVigs.Rmd: File used to combine information about vignettes into a single csv (metaware_VigCombined.csv) metaware_VigCombined.csv: Contains vignette information used in the survey
+- metaware_CombineVigs.Rmd: File used to combine information about vignettes into a single csv (metaware_VigCombined.csv)
+- metaware_VigCombined.csv: Contains vignette information used in the survey

 ##### vignettes subfolder
 Contains a text file for each study, which contains the information needed to make the vignettes.
-Title = title of study; Developed by = initials of person who created first draft of file; Checked by = initials of person who checked the file; Details = place where notes about the study details were kept; Non-control demand levels: Descriptions of all non-control levels of the demand characteristic manipulations; Fake demand scenarios = list of fake demand scenarios used as an attention check in the survey; Procedure = notes about the study procedure; DVs = list of dependent variables coded; Vignettes = Following each line starting with a #, a vignette describing the key details of the condition
+- Title = title of study
+- Developed by = initials of person who created first draft of file
+- Checked by = initials of person who checked the file
+- Details = place where notes about the study details were kept
+- Non-control demand levels: Descriptions of all non-control levels of the demand characteristic manipulations
+- Fake demand scenarios = list of fake demand scenarios used as an attention check in the survey
+- Procedure = notes about the study procedure
+- DVs = list of dependent variables coded
+- Vignettes = Following each line starting with a #, a vignette describing the key details of the condition